 Remember to Save Your Template

 When you copy a template, it is automatically saved.
-Then you may want to rename the template.
-See blow.

 To learn more about permissions, see User Roles & Permissions.

-Searching for Templates
+Best Practices for Sharing Templates

 To learn more, see Search Templates and Recipes.